Skip to content

 Erythromelalgia is a rare disease where neurogenic inflammation plays a role in the development of symptoms.
 The disease can cause near-constant or episodic pain (ranging from mild tingling to severe burning sensations), and redness to extremities.
 It most commonly affects the feet but may also occur in the hands, face, or other parts of the body with both nerves and blood vessels involved.
 Symptoms are frequently managed through avoidance of pain triggers.
 The disorder can be extremely debilitating, with a significant negative impact on quality of life and with potential to impact mortality rates among young people and the suicide rates among adults.
 Pila Pharma aims to conduct a small proof of concept study in persons with erythromelalgia to demonstrate an effect of XEN-D0501 on reducing perceived pain during “flare ups”.
 There are no current treatments available to patients.
 PILA PHARMA has made a development plan for this project.

-Abdominal Aorta Aneurism is a cardiovascular disease with ‘balooning’ of the lower part of the main artery of the body, aorta.
+Abdominal aorta aneurysm is a cardiovascular disease with ‘ballooning’ of the lower part of the main artery of the body, aorta.
 The cause is unknown, but risk factors are atherosclerosis, high blood pressure, cardiovascular inflammation and infection as well as trauma.
 It affects millions of people globally and accounts for the death of 1% of men over the age of 65.
 It develops gradually over several years up to a dilatation of more than 3mm in diameter when surgery to insert a stent to prevent rupture is then the only treatment option, which is both expensive and with possibility for complications.
 Currently no preventive treatment is available.
-In November 2023 a research collaboration was entered with Professor Dick Wågsäter from Uppsala University for investigating the effect of XEN-D0501 on Abdominal Aorta Aneurism growth in mice.
+In November 2023 a research collaboration was entered with Uppsala University.
+In December 2024, PILA PHARMAs TRPV1 antagonist, XEN-D0501, was shown to significantly reduce abdominal aorta aneurysm growth in mice, establishing preclinical proof-of-concept.
+A validation process is now ongoing in anticipation of creating a development plan.

 Download the press release as PDF here